-- 1.5.2 Feedback from the three waves of eConsultations was broadly supportive of the Conditional Outputs.
+1.6.2 Feedback from the three waves of eConsultations was broadly supportive of the Conditional Outputs.
 A recurring theme was the importance of balancing vision and ambition, on the one hand, with realistic deliverability on the other.
 There was also repeated recognition that the wide range of stakeholders involved in delivering improvements to the rail network, whose drivers are not necessarily aligned, necessitates collaborative working to identify and overcome hurdles and barriers to progress.
-Much detailed feedback was provided, allowing definitions and categorisations to be refined and enhanced. - 1.5.3 Appendix A contains a summary of the key comments made by stakeholders in the eConsultations for Phase 2 which looked to capture views on whether the measures and targets were appropriate and attainable for Western Gateway.
+Much detailed feedback was provided, allowing definitions and categorisations to be refined and enhanced.

-- 1.5.4 At the start of Phase 1, stakeholders provided WSP with 64 documents, reports and studies relating to rail and transport planning within the Western Gateway geography.
-This included a wide range of types of document from high level studies to more detailed programmes of interventions. - 1.5.5 We have reviewed these and assessed their relevance to the delivery of each CO.
-This assessment is presented as part of the write-up of each CO in the subsequent chapters, and where specific interventions have been identified, they have been incorporated into our route maps to delivery.
+1.6.3 At the start of Phase 1, stakeholders provided WSP with 64 documents, reports and studies relating to rail and transport planning within the Western Gateway geography.
+This included a wide range of types of document from high level studies to more detailed programmes of interventions.

+1.6.4 We have reviewed these and assessed their relevance to the delivery of each CO.
+This assessment is presented as part of the write-up of each CO in the subsequent chapters, and where specific interventions have been identified, they have been incorporated into our route maps to delivery where relevant.

-1.6 HUB DESIGNATION
+1.7 HUB DESIGNATION

-1.6.1 As part of the development of the strategy we have developed agreed definitions for stations which fulfil different roles on the rail network.
+1.7.1 As part of the development of the strategy we have developed agreed definitions for stations which fulfil different roles on the rail network.
 All stations perform a hub function of some kind to their local communities, with some performing more regional or national functions based on the level of service and facility offering.
 The National and Regional Hubs shown on the map in Figure 1-2.